-0 Jerusalem, Jerusalem, which killest the prophets, and stonest them that are sent unto thee: how often would I have gathered thy have gathered thy children children together, as a hen doth gather her brood under her wings, and ye would not I Behold, your house is left unto you desolate: and verily I say unto you, Ye shall not see me, until the time come when ye shall say, Blessed is he that cometh cometh in the name of the in the name of the Lord.'
+'0 Jerusalem, Jerusalem, thou that stonest the prophets, and stonest them that are sent unto thee: how often would I have gathered thy children together, as a hen together, even as a hen her brood under her wings and ye would not!
+Behold, your house is left unto you desolate: and verily I say unto you, Ye shall not see me, until the time come when ye shall say, Blessed is he that cometh in the name of the Lord.'

 Here, again, we have another example of those discrepancies in the Gospel history which perplex harmonists.
 St. Luke records this affecting apostrophe of our Lord in quite a different connection from St. Matthew.
 Yet we can scarcely suppose that these ipsissima verba were spoken on more than one occasion, namely, that specified by St. Matthew.
-Dorner says: 'That these words ("Behold, your house is left unto you desolate," etc.) were spoken by Christ, not where Luke, but where Matthew, places them, the words themselves show; for they were spoken when our Lord was departing from the temple to return to it no more till he came to judgment."
+Dorner says: 'That these words ("Behold, your house is left unto you desolate," etc.) were spoken by Christ, not where

+Luke, but where Matthew, places them, the words themselves show; for they were spoken when our Lord was departing from the temple to return to it no more till he came to judgment."
 (9) Lange says the passage is placed earlier by St. Luke 'for pragmatic reasons.'
 At all events, we may properly regard the words as spoken on the occasion indicated by St. Matthew.